awsdocs/aws-elemental-mediaconnect-user-guide/doc_source/outputs-add.md

    1. For **Port**, choose the port that you want to use when the content is distributed to this output\.

-   1. For **Smoothing latency**, specify the transmission rate for the output\.
-We recommend that you specify a value between 100 and 1,000 ms\.
-If you leave this field blank, the service uses the default value of 100 ms\.
+   1. For **Smoothing latency**, specify the additional delay that you want to use with output smoothing\.
+We recommend that you specify a value of 0 ms to disable smoothing\.
+However, if the receiving device is unable to process the stream properly, specify a value between 100 and 1,000 ms\.
+This way, MediaConnect will attempt to correct jitter from the flow source\.
+If you leave this field blank, the service uses the default value of 0 ms\.

 ------
 #### [ Zixi push ]